teaching-on-testbeds/hello-linux/index-fabric.md

 the following output for `pwd`:

 ```
-/users/ffund00/new
+/home/ubuntu/new
 ```

 When you run commands that involve a file or directory, you can always give a full path, which starts with a `/` and contains the entire directory tree up until the file or directory you are interested in.
-For example, if my home directory is `/users/ffund00`, I can run
+For example, if my home directory is `/home/ubuntu`, I can run

 ```
-cd /users/ffund00
+cd /home/ubuntu
 ```

-to return to your home directory.
+to return to the home directory.
 Alternatively, you can give a path that is _relative_ to the directory you are in.
-For example, when I am inside my home directory (`/users/ffund00` - yours will be different), which has a directory called `new` inside it, I can navigate into the `new` directory with a relative path:
+For example, when I am inside my home directory (`/home/ubuntu`), which has a directory called `new` inside it, I can navigate into the `new` directory with a relative path: